 I have to say, I was pleased with the outcome and hubby even said that they were ‘alright’ followed by I could ‘make them anytime.”
 I consider this to be a win.
 With just the perfect amount of sweet and savory, these perfect addition to go with a meal, and they are so easy and quick to prepare.
 The longest part is actually waiting for them to come out of the oven!

-Place garlic, oil, butter, salt, Parmesan cheese and Italian seasoning in a zip lock bag and mix well
+- Place garlic, oil, butter, salt, Parmesan cheese and Italian seasoning in a large ziplock bag and mix well

-Throw in sweet potatoes and shake until well coated.
+- Add potatoes and shake until well coated

-Place coated sweet potatoes onto cookie sheet and spread evenly
+- Place coated sweet potatoes onto a cookie sheet and spread evenly

 - Serve warm and sprinkle with dried parsley if desired